How to Become a Notary in Arkansas

 To become a notary in Arkansas, you must:

-• Submit proof of Declaration Domicile for a permanent resident alien.
+• Proof of Declaration Domicile if you are a permanent resident alien.

-• Submit a copy of a United States Department of Defense DD Form 1173 or a United States Department of Defense DD Form 1173-1, otherwise known as a Uniformed Services Identification and Privilege Card.
+• If applicable, a copy of a United States Department of Defense DD Form 1173 or DD Form 1173-1, otherwise known as a Uniformed Services Identification and Privilege Card.

-10. Return one of the completed certificates of commission and the oath of office to the secretary of state to complete the approval process in a timely manner.
-Upon receipt of the completed oath of commission certificate, the secretary of state will place you in “good standing,” issue you a certificate of commission, and issue you a notary public identification card.
+11. Mail the completed oath of office to the secretary of state to complete the approval process.
+Upon receipt of the completed oath of office, the secretary of state will place you in “good standing” and issue you a certificate of commission.

 Who can become a notary public in Arkansas?

-To become a notary in Arkansasa notary applicant must meet the following eligibility requirements:
+To become a notary public in Arkansas, you must meet the following eligibility requirements:

 1. Be 18 years of age or older.